sensorario/go-book/Introduction/variables.md

 ### Short variable declaration

 We can also omit var keyword and just type variable with assignment.
 Creating a variable is so common that a shorter statement is available.
-The shorten way should be used whenever possible.
+Use shorten way whenever possible.
 The `:=` symbol is part of a *short variable declaration*.
 Is a statement that declares one or more variables.
-The statement gives them appropriate types based on the initializer values.
+The statement gives them appropriate types based on the `initializer` values.

 ```go
 varName := "value"